 The Equi=Core 300 is actually a little smaller than I had anticipated but boy is it much heavier at almost 15lb.
 This something you will want to put on a steady flat surface for sure.

-Give then rather uniform form factor and rock solid build quality you can lay the 300 flat or on its side and it will remain fairly stable.
-However, Core power have supplied 4 rubber feet that screw into the back panel meaning it is really intended to lay flat on your surface of choice.
+Give then rather uniform form factor and rock-solid build quality you can lay the 300 flat or on its side and it will remain fairly stable.
+However, Core power has supplied 4 rubber feet that screw into the back panel meaning it is really intended to lay flat on your surface of choice.

 These are thick cables, but no thicker than typical ones you will see out of the back of a good amp at a trade show or in a good quality setup.
 You can buy the 300 with varying lengths of cable from 2.5ft, 5.5ft, and 8.5ft.
 This particular unit is the 5.5ft which is more than enough for our own tall rather than wide setup.